|

 his walk, his tastes, his manner of speech, his faults

+and his attributes.
 My portrayal of Festus

 is quite simple for me, since I patterned him after several